 WCF has established a network of medical facilities and hospitals that provide quality medical care.
 If you are injured while on the job, you should obtain appropriate first aid and/or emergency medical treatment as quickly as possible at Intermountain WorkMed, first.
 If it is not possible to use Intermountain WorkMed, please use one of the other facilities listed.
 If you choose to receive treatment with a non-PPO facility, you may be responsible for any charges in excess of the PPO rates.
 See the WCF web site for a complete list of PPO facilities.

 First Report of Injury

 Notify your supervisor immediately.
-It is the supervisors responsibility to report the accident to the Office of Risk Management, Natalie Seely, 801-957-4041 or Sarah Stoker, 801-957-4533.
+It is the supervisors responsibility to report the accident to the Office of Risk Management, Mikel Birch, 801-957-4041 or Sarah Stoker, 801-957-4533.
 Be prepared to provide information about the details of the accident or injury.
 THE REPORT MUST BE MADE IMMEDIATELY, DAY OR NIGHT.